The Latest Advances in Laser Eye Surgery

-Imagine laying beneath a machine that is about to use invisible lasers to permanently remove tissue from your eye and transform your vision from terrible to perfect within a few minutes.
+Imagine laying beneath a machine that is about to use invisible lasers to permanently remove tissue from your eye.

-It sounds crazy — like some far-fetched idea from a science fiction novel.
-But it’s far from it.
-In fact, this was the reality of Laser Eye Surgery twenty years ago, when it first hit the scene and took the vision correction field by storm.
+It doesn’t sound like a horror anymore, but it still sounds like science fiction.
+And yet this was the very real reality of Laser Eye Surgery twenty years ago, when it first hit the scene and took the vision correction field by storm.

-Since then, the procedure has only gone from strength to strength, improving every year thanks to more powerful technology, stricter safety systems, deeper knowledge, and ever greater sums of data.
+Since then, the procedure has gone from strength to strength, improving every year thanks to more powerful technology, stricter safety systems, deeper knowledge, and ever greater sums of data (not to mention money!).

 Prof Dan Reinstein explains why Wavefront is better than conventional Laser Eye Surgery